cryoTUD/locscale/docs/install.md

 which refmac5
 ```

-If no valid path is returned, please install [CCP4](https://www.ccp4.ac.uk/download/) to ensure refmac5 is accessible to the program.
+If no valid path is returned, please install [CCP4](https://www.ccp4.ac.uk/download/) to ensure REFMAC5 is accessible.

 ##### 4. Install LocScale and dependencies using pip: